 Operating revenue from the Company’s oil and gas line of service is derived mainly from fixed-term contracts with its customers.
 Fixed-term contracts typically have original terms of to five years, subject to provisions permitting early termination by customers.
 Customers are typically invoiced on a monthly basis with payment terms of 30-60 days.

 The following table shows the total revenues (in thousands):

 Beginning in fiscal year 2022, the revenues by line of service tables have been modified to more accurately reflect how management views the Company’s lines of service.
 These changes include the addition of a Government services line of service which includes revenues from U.K. SAR, the U.S. Bureau of Safety and Environmental Enforcement (“BSEE”), and other government contracts.
 In addition, our Other activities and services (“other” services) will now reflect revenues derived from leasing aircraft to non-governmental third party operators, oil and gas contracts that do not materially fit into one of the three major oil and gas operating regions and other services as they arise.
-As such, operating revenues from Asia Pacific oil and gas services are now shown under other services following the exit of that line of service in the Asia Pacific region.
+As such, operating revenues from Asia Pacific oil and gas services are now shown under other services following the exit of that line of service in the Asia Pacific region in the Current Quarter.
 Prior period amounts will not match the previously reported amounts by individual lines of service.
 Management believes this change provides more relevant information needed to understand and analyze the Company’s current lines of service.